PiyushJiwane/NodeJS-Concpets/README.md

 - [`fs sync crud`](https://github.com/PiyushJiwane/NodeJS-Concpets/tree/main/CRUD_FileSystem) - This folder demonstrates the CRUD operations on files using the fs module.

 - [`fs async`](https://github.com/PiyushJiwane/NodeJS-Concpets/tree/main/AsyncFileSystem) - This folder contains all the built-in functions to perform asynchronous operations on files.

+- [`os module`](https://github.com/PiyushJiwane/NodeJS-Concpets/tree/main/OperatingSystem) - This folder contains all the built-in functions to get the information related to Operating System.

+- [`os module`](https://github.com/PiyushJiwane/NodeJS-Concpets/tree/main/PathSystem) - This folder contains all the built-in functions to deal with the directory and files.

 ## Author

 - [@PiyushJiwane](https://github.com/PiyushJiwane)